The National Gallery, London – Virtual Tour

 The History of The National Gallery

 The History of the National Gallery, started when the British government bought 38 paintings in 1824 from the heirs of a London businessman who was a patron of the fine arts and a collector.
 It was the prospect that his critical collection of paintings was about to be sold by his estate, and be lost to the nation, that galvanized the founding of the National Gallery.
 Unlike art museums in continental Europe, the National Gallery was not formed by nationalizing an existing royal collection.
-It came into being after the initial 1824 purchase and by private donations, which today account for the majority of the collection.
+It came into being after the initial 1824 purchase and by private donations, which today account for the majority of the group.
 The National Gallery collection today covers most of the significant developments in Western painting.

 The present building, the third to house the National Gallery, was designed starting in 1832.
 Only the façade onto Trafalgar Square remains mostly unchanged from that time, the rest of the building has been expanded piecemeal over the last nearly 200 years.
 The original building was criticized for its lack of space, which led to the establishment of the Tate Gallery for British art in 1897.
 The most recent extension of the National Gallery was the Sainsbury Wing, an extension to the west, which is a notable example of Postmodernist architecture in Britain.

 Key historical Milestones in the History of the National Gallery include: